 The Direct Payment and Referral Shop Program should not apply to glass claims under comprehensive coverage.
 There currently exists an active and efficient system of insurer referral shops for glass claims.
 The glass shop referral system allows the claimant to have glass damage repaired by a referral shop at the request of the insurer and at the convenience of the insured.

-The system allows for direct payment to the referral shop at negotiated rates for labor and parts discounts.
-Allowing the insured to "shop around" with a direct payment in hand, but with broken glass, would (1) tend to increase the cost of the system by requiring appraisals, reinspections and the inability to direct insureds to specific referral shops and (2) tend to increase the hazard to safe driving by having active motorists with broken windshields who are either "shopping around" or have decided not to repair.
+The system allows for direct payment to the referral shop at negotiated rates for labor and parts discounts (1).
+Allowing the insured to "shop around" with a direct payment in hand, but with broken glass, would: